Occupational Noise Exposure

 The following references provide information that can help employers develop and implement a hearing conservation program.

-- Hearing Conservation for the Hearing-Impaired Worker.
+• Hearing Conservation for the Hearing-Impaired Worker.
 OSHA Safety and Health Information Bulletin (SHIB), (December 27, 2005).
-Focuses on how hearing conservation programs can address the needs of hearing-impaired workers who are exposed to high levels of noise in their workplace.
+Focuses on how hearing conservation programs can address the needs of hearing-impaired workers exposed to high noise levels in their workplace.
 Industrial hearing conservation programs may not fully address the specific needs of hearing-impaired workers for hearing protection and communication.

-- Hearing Conservation Related Websites.
-Council for Accreditation in Occupational Hearing Conservation (CAOHC).
-Provides education, information and guidance to industry and those serving industry regarding the successful implementation of an occupational hearing conservation program.
-It seeks to prevent occupational hearing loss.
+• Council for Accreditation in Occupational Hearing Conservation (CAOHC).
+Provides education, information, and resources regarding implementation of a successful and effective hearing conservation program.